Better City Agendas?

 But that doesn’t mean we can’t do better.
 In fact, some local governments have a simple way around the dense legalese.

-That’s a sample ordinance from a Town of Bay Harbor Islands agenda.
+We reproduced a sample ordinance from a Town of Bay Harbor Islands agenda.
 What makes it notable is the highlighted text.
 It’s a “mini-summary” explaining what the ordinance is supposed to do, without resorting to legalese.
 In this case, the ordinance is meant to replace the existing flood damage sections of the Town’s code with language that complies with the state’s new standards.

 The City of Miami offers these plainly worded explanations as well, but only in the agendas for the Planning, Zoning & Appeals Board.
 Even then, it’s only in the PDF-version of those agendas.
-Here’s an example:

-Below the resolution’s title you have a short description of what’s going on.
+Below the sample resolution’s title you have a short description of what’s going on.
 The City Manager is asking the Planning, Zoning & Appeals Board to endorse what could ultimately become a new part of the city’s code concerning affordable housing.

 It’s a simple way to improve access to public documents.
 Hopefully, the practice will become more widespread.